 Russian Art Museum

 Take one of the largest art collections in the world bring it to one restored tobacco factory and you’ve got Malaga’s Russian Museum.
-A relative newbie in the city – it opened just a couple of years ago – this museum already flexes its muscles in Spain.
 It houses a cherry-picked selection of art works on loan from the Russian State Museum in St Petersburg where the catalogue runs to over 400,000 pieces.
 To say there’s plenty of choice is understating it.

-This year’s main exhibition focuses on the Romanov saga from the first Ivan the Terrible – judging by the paintings in his section he more than lived up to his name – to the family’s unfortunate finale at the end of the World War I. Feast your eyes on royal portraits, dramatic war scenes, Russian landscapes and some sumptuous porcelain.
+Each year there’s a main exhibition, in the past one has focused on the Romanov saga from the first Ivan the Terrible – judging by the paintings in his section he more than lived up to his name – to the family’s unfortunate finale at the end of the World War I. You can feast your eyes on royal portraits, dramatic war scenes, Russian landscapes and some sumptuous porcelain.

 Need to know – the Russian Museum opens Tuesday to Sunday 9.30am to 8.00pm.
 Tickets cost €6 for the Romanov collection, €4 for Kandinsky and €8 for both, and include an audio guide.
 There is free parking next to the Museum.